-The Shareholder Rights Agreement was adopted at the time of Boston Properties' initial public offering to provide our stockholders with the opportunity to benefit from our long-term prospects and value and to ensure that our stockholders receive fair and equal treatment in the event of any proposed takeover of Boston Properties.
+The Shareholder Rights Agreement was adopted at the time of our initial public offering to provide our stockholders with the opportunity to benefit from our long-term prospects and value and to ensure that our stockholders receive fair and equal treatment in the event of any proposed takeover of Boston Properties.
 The adoption of the Shareholder Rights Agreement by the Board of Directors fulfilled the Board's responsibility under Delaware law to manage and direct the business and affairs of Boston Properties and, as a legal matter, did not require stockholder approval.

-The Shareholder Rights Agreement is designed to encourage any potential acquiror of Boston Properties to negotiate directly with our Board, which we believe is in the best position to negotiate on behalf of all stockholders.
-The Shareholder Rights Agreement does not change the fiduciary standards to be followed by our Board of Directors in responding to a takeover bid.
+The Shareholder Rights Agreement is designed to encourage a potential acquiror to negotiate directly with our Board, which we believe is in the best position to negotiate on behalf of all stockholders.
+The Shareholder Rights Agreement does not change the fiduciary standards to be followed by the Board in responding to a takeover bid.
 The Board must continue to evaluate a proposal for its merits and determine whether, in the Board's business judgment, the bid is in the best interests of all the stockholders and consistent with our long-term business plan and strategy.

-The function of the Shareholder Rights Agreement is to assist the Board in its efforts to preserve and maximize Boston Properties' value for all stockholders.
 The Shareholder Rights Agreement is not intended to prevent a takeover of Boston Properties; it is intended to provide protection from abusive and coercive tactics that frequently occur in takeover attempts.
-The Shareholder Rights Agreement is designed to ensure that our stockholders receive fair and equal treatment in the event of an unsolicited attempt to take over Boston Properties and to guard against partial tender offers and other abusive takeover tactics designed to gain control of Boston Properties without paying all of the stockholders the fair value of their shares.
+The Shareholder Rights Agreement is designed to ensure that our stockholders receive fair and equal treatment in the event of an unsolicited bid and to guard against partial tender offers and other abusive takeover tactics designed to gain control without paying fair value.
 The Shareholder Rights Agreement induces a bidder for Boston Properties to negotiate with the Board of Directors and thus strengthens the Board's bargaining power on behalf of all stockholders.

 The benefits of a shareholder rights plan were validated in a November, 1997 study prepared by Georgeson & Company, Inc., a leading investor relations firm.
 In relevant part, the Georgeson study concluded:

-- . premiums paid to acquire companies with shareholder rights plans were on average eight percentage points higher than premiums paid for target companies without rights plans; - . rights plans contributed an additional \$13 billion in shareholder value during the last five years and shareholders of acquired companies without right plans give up \$14.5 billion in potential premiums; - . the presence of a rights plan did not increase the likelihood of withdrawal of a friendly takeover bid nor the defeat of a hostile one; and - . rights plans did not reduce the likelihood of a company becoming a takeover target.
+- premiums paid to acquire companies with shareholder rights plans were on average eight percentage points higher than premiums paid for target companies without rights plans; - . rights plans contributed an additional \$13 billion in shareholder value during the last five years and shareholders of acquired companies without rights plans give up \$14.5 billion in potential premiums; - . the presence of a rights plan did not increase the likelihood of withdrawal of a friendly takeover bid nor the defeat of a hostile one; and - . rights plans did not reduce the likelihood of a company becoming a takeover target.